bobk/test-collector/README.md

 ### Components

    * core parent script that spins up a config and calls handlers and converters
-   * handlers for GitHub workflows and Azure Devops (AZDO) pipelines
+   * handlers for GitHub workflows and Azure Devops (AZDO) pipelines - other handlers can be added
-   * converter for JUnit XML files (to convert to CSV)
+   * converter for JUnit XML files (to convert to CSV) - other converters can be added
    * sample starter config files to drive the above
    * sample GitHub workflow and AZDO pipeline in YAML format that generate sample JUnit XML files
    * PyTest script for the above (using existing private pipelines)